Updated: Jun 27

 🎧 In this episode (LISTEN TO THE EPISODE), Kelly Van Nelson talks about her passion for writing and poetry, which helps her to make a difference in the world around social issues.
 She has six published books, three of them have been number one bestsellers, and two of them got gifted in the swag box to the Oscars winners in Hollywood.

-Pretty gritty and raw in style, Kelly writes about social issues and an urban, contemporary topics.
-She is also an activist for social change in anti-bullying, domestic violence prevention and coaches youths and women in leadership on the power of resilience.
+Pretty gritty and raw in style, Kelly writes about social issues and urban, contemporary topics.
+She is also an activist for social change in anti-bullying, and domestic violence prevention and coaches youths and women in leadership on the power of resilience.

 She talks about how COVID gave her a pause to reflect and to focus more on body and wellness and outdoors and nature, as well as allowing her to explore different creative things to do with writing.

 Kelly Van Nelson is the Sydney based #1 bestselling author of six books, including Graffiti Lane, Punch and Judy, Retrospective, and Rolling in the Mud.
 Her literary work has featured in numerous publications and her contemporary poetry books have been gifted to numerous Hollywood celebrities, including Academy Award winners.
 She is a prominent media figure using poetry to drive conversation on social issues, including bullying and domestic violence.
 She is a KSP First Edition Fellowship recipient, winner of AusMumpreneur ‘Big Idea Changing the World’ Award, Roar Success Best Book and Most Powerful Influencer Awards, CEO Magazine Managing Director of the Year finalist and Telstra NSW Businesswoman of the Year finalist.
 She is also mum of two and the Managing Director of a Fortune 500.
 In short, she is a juggler.

 1. 45 years old.

 2. Kelly has been happily married for over two decades and is a mum of two teenagers,